crossovka/react-pizza/README.md

 ## Project Description

 This project is a web application for ordering pizza, where users can choose various types of pizzas, filter them by categories, sort them by popularity and price, and add them to a cart for checkout.
 The application also supports pagination, loading animations, and responsive design for various devices.

+The project is built using modern development practices, including React components, state management with Redux, and asynchronous operations using Redux Toolkit.
+The code is organized following clean architecture principles, making it easier to maintain and extend.

 ---